×

 When we asked expats what advice they would give a foreigner before buying a property in Mexico, they said:

 "1.
 Be sure to research the local laws and regulations that are in place in the area of the property or development you plan to buy.
 2. Make sure to hire a qualified lawyer that specializes in property law in Mexico.
 3. Understand the concept of fideicomiso (Trust Agreement) which is a legal restriction that foreign nationals must agree to with a Mexican bank to become a buyer of property.
 4. Spend time talking to local expatriates who are familiar with the area and its laws.
 5. Determine all closing costs including Mexico's Capital Gains taxes, property taxes and transfer taxes that must be paid by the seller.
 6. Consider getting a home warranty that covers the home and its systems for a certain period of time.
 7. Be prepared to pay for a land surveyor to come and survey the property, so that it is properly registered at the Mexican courthouse.
-8. Familiarize yourself with the title restrictions in the area to make sure you fully understand the property you’re buying," remarked one foreigner who made the move to Mexico.
+8. Familiarize yourself with the title restrictions in the area to make sure you fully understand the property you’re buying," explained one person living in Mexico.

 Are foreigners allowed to own property in Mexico?